cncf/toc/reviews/sandbox/2022/2022-Pravega-annual.md

 ### Open Source

-This year, the Pravega project includes a more mature RUST client and three new client bindings (C#, NodeJS, and Go):
+This year, the Pravega project includes a more mature RUST client and three new client bindings (C#, NodeJS, and Go) as well as the Debezium sink:

 **New Pravega client binding for NodeJS**<br>
 https://github.com/pravega/pravega-client-rust/tree/master/nodejs